getAlby/js-sdk/README.md

 #### sendPayment(invice: string)
 Takes a bolt11 invoice and calls the NWC `pay_invoice` function.
-It returns an object with the preimage or an error
+It returns a promise object that is resolved with an object with the preimage or is rejected with an error

 ##### Example